ericeilertson/safe_documentation/srp_requirements.md

 narrower requirements and correspond to relatively common device types and review scenarios, while others require demonstrating a larger, different set of skills to deliver an assessment.

-It will likely be the case that a single SOC may require analysis from multiple scopes, i.e. the security processor may require additional scrutiny than the application cores.
+It will likely be the case that a single SOC may require analysis from multiple scopes, e.g. the security processor may require additional scrutiny than the application cores.

 ![alt_text](images/growing_scope.png "image_tooltip")

 There is a burden of proof on the SRP to demonstrate it meets the guidelines.
 The OCP will establish a panel for assessing applications to become an approved SRP, and this document gives the basis on which the assessment will be made.
 The application should include a response to the business requirements and technical requirements given below.
 The response to the technical requirements should be organized around the assessment scopes.
+A more comprehensive list of review areas can be found in the [review areas](review_areas.md) document.

 ## Assessment Scope Overview

 ![alt_text](images/safe_focus_areas.png "image_tooltip")

 ### Scope 1 - Validating Code